WarpspeedSCP/godot-cacheserv/README.md

 [Here][1] is a list of all the commits I've made during the project time period.

-I've also made a [design document][2] that attempts to explain how everything works.
+I've also made a [technical document][2] that attempts to explain how everything works.

 # Current state